-We have currently published 2 Bluedio headphones reviews.
+We've tested 4 Bluedio headphones.
 They're a mid-range brand that makes unique and feature-packed headphones at an affordable cost.

 Compared to other brands

 - Affordable Headphones.
 The Bluedio headphones are affordable for a number of features they offer.
 They have cheap over-ear wireless headphones.
 They even have headphones that support different room effect apt-X and micro sd cards for onboard storage.
 This makes them one of the only brands to offer these kinds of features, especially at their price range.

 - Unique Designs.
 Most of the headphones from Bluedio have a unique design with multiple bold color schemes and form factors that are rarely seen from brands.